syedhassaanahmed/cosmos_doc_manager/README.md

 # Overview
-Cosmos Graph Doc Manager takes MongoDB documents and makes them available in an Azure Cosmos DB Graph structure, following the format specified by [Mongo Connector](https://github.com/mongodb-labs/mongo-connector/wiki/Writing-Your-Own-DocManager).
+Cosmos Doc Manager takes MongoDB documents and makes them available in Azure Cosmos DB following the format specified by [Mongo Connector](https://github.com/mongodb-labs/mongo-connector/wiki/Writing-Your-Own-DocManager).
 It piggybacks on [Mongo Replica Set Oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) and is intended for live one-way synchronization.
+Currently it supports Cosmos DB SQL and Graph API.

 **This project is currently a work-in-progress!!!**

 # Disclaimer
 The software in this repository is provided AS IS, with no guarantees of any kind.
-This project is an independent effort and is not associated with `Microsoft`.
+This project is an independent effort and is **NOT associated with Microsoft**.

 # Prerequisites
 - You must have `Python` installed. `Python 3` is recommended.
 - If you need a MongoDB IDE, install [Studio3T](https://studio3t.com/download/).
 - `Mongo Connector` requires a Mongo `Replica Set`.
 Install `Docker` if you'd like a local `Replica Set`.
 - For local testing, install [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
-Cosmos DB Emulator currently doesn't support Graph API, however you'll still be able to see the internal `JSON` Document representation.
+Cosmos DB Emulator currently only supports SQL API, however you'll still be able to see the internal `JSON` Document representation of other APIs.

 ## Local Mongo Replica Set
 Run this to spin up a volume-mounted, single-node Mongo `Replica Set`;